 5. Conclusion: towards a united open left

-Marius S. Ostrowski is Examination Fellow in Politics, All Souls College, University of Oxford.
+Marius S. Ostrowski is Examination Fellow in Politics, All Souls College, University of Oxford, UK.